-Table 20.2: Example: Information regarding debt securities
+Table 20.2: Examp le: Informa ation reg arding deb t securit ies

 Economic value Historical costs

 This year Last year This year Last year

 Amount As % of total for this class Amount As % of total for this class Amount As % of total for this class Amount As % of total for this class

 Breakdown by credit rating

 AA- or better

 Worse than AA- but not worse than A-

 Worse than A- but not worse than BBB-

 Worse than BBB- but not worse than B-

 Worse than B-

 Unrated

 Breakdown by residual maturity

 Up to 1 year

 More than 1 year and up to 3 years

 More than 3 years and up to 7 years

 More than 7 years and up to 10 years

 More than 10 years

 Breakdown by type of issuer

 Government

-Semi-government
+Semi- government

 Corporate securities

 - 20.5 Disclosure about the financial position of the insurer includes appropriately detailed quantitative and qualitative information about enterprise risk management (ERM) including asset-liability management (ALM) in total and, where appropriate, at a segmented level.
 At a minimum, this information includes the methodology used and the key assumptions employed in measuring assets and liabilities for ALM purposes and any capital and/or provisions held as a consequence of a mismatch between assets and liabilities. - 20.5.1 Where derivatives are used, it may be useful that the disclosures include a description of both the nature and effect of their use. - 20.5.2 Asset-liability management is of paramount importance to insurers.
-An unmatched position may increase the risk of loss but can enhance profitability. - 20.5.3 It may be appropriate if insurers disclose how they approach asset-liability management.
-To achieve this, an insurer could disclose qualitative information explaining the appropriateness of its management of assets and liabilities and how it is co-ordinated.
-The explanation could take into account the ability to realise its investments quickly, if necessary, without substantial loss, and sensitivities to fluctuations in key market variables (including interest rate, exchange rate, and equity price indices) and credit risks. - 20.5.4 Where the insurer's ALM is segmented, e.g. by different lines of business, the insurer may disclose information on asset-liability management (ALM) at a segmented level. - 20.5.5 It may be appropriate if the insurer discloses the sensitivity of regulatory capital resources and provisions for mismatching to: - changes in the value of assets
+An unmatched position may increase the risk of loss but can enhance profitability.

-Include debt securities issued by statutory bodies or municipalities.
+&lt;sup>77 Include debt securities issued by statutory bodies or municipalities.